arzt/scala-tensor/README.md

 with following features:

 #### Implemented in Scala
-Plain Java syntax makes it hard to support simple linear algebra expressions comparable to python's nd-arrays.
-The situations is different with Scala.
+Plain Java syntax is not well suited o support simple linear algebra expressions known python's numpy or matlab.
+The situation is different with Scala.
-Scala's rich syntax allows for a seamless integration of operators/expressions known from languages such as python and matlab.
+Scala's rich syntax allows for a seamless integration of most know operators/expressions.
 Tensor4s is implemented from scratch in scala, bringing the powerful syntax of existing linear algebra library to the scala world.